 that I saw online, as well as the essentials, like a stroller and bassinet.
 Then I bought a zero birthday candle and used some puffy paint and glitter to dazzle it up a bit (tutorial is coming soon!).
 The candle went into my hospital bag.
 I even got a few presents which I know is ridiculous but at least I managed to keep the costs down by looking on sites like Shoppok, and I made sure they were all useful bits and bobs.
 That was the end of the Pinterest idea… but not for me.

 I have also read about giving sibling gifts to the big brothers/sisters, and so I decided I would not just have a cute cupcake for a photo-op, I would have a BIRTHDAY PARTY!
 I'd debated getting something custom ordered from personalisierte decke for the occasion, a swaddling blanket for the baby, but in the end we ran out of time.
 Still, everything else got organized!
 “The baby” brought her big sisters 3 gifts each: a movie, a game, and an activity book – all things that they could use and enjoy while visiting their new baby at the hospital, so they would not get bored!
-And we let each girl pick out two gifts to bring the baby, too.
+To be honest, we were debating going overboard at this point and looked into how much bouncy castle hire perth would cost, but we didn't have the time to get this sorted.
+Perhaps instead this can be for our new baby's first birthday?
+Oh, speaking of, we let each girl pick out two gifts to bring the baby, too.
 It took a little extra prepping, but not much!
 We kept the gifts in a black garbage bag in the car – so the kids would not see them, and Dad ran out to the car after baby was born and before visitors arrived, to set up for the “party!”

 Celebrate Baby's Zero Birthday with older siblings! #EveryMomDay Click To Tweet